puffyCid/artemis-api/artemis-docs/docs/Artifacts/Windows Artfacts/mru.md

 # Most Recently Used

-Artemis support extracting Most Recently Used (MRU) entries from multiple Registry key paths in the NTUSER.DAT Registry file.
+Artemis supports extracting Most Recently Used (MRU) entries from multiple Registry key paths in the NTUSER.DAT Registry file.
 MRU keys can provide evidence if a was accessed on a system.
 Artemis currently supports the following MRU keys: